-The contingent consideration represents the estimated fair value of future payments totaling up to \$3.0 million we would be required to make as a result of Kita achieving annual revenue and EBITDA targets in 2017 and 2018 as specified in the purchase agreement.
+The contingent consideration represents the estimated fair value of future payments totaling up to \$3.0 million we would be required to make as a result of Kita achieving annual revenue and EBITDA targets in 2017 and 2018 as specified in the purchase agreement for the Acquisition.
 The contingent consideration payable has been classified as level 3 in the fair value hierarchy.
-See Note 3, "Financial Instruments Measured at Fair Value" for additional information on the three-tier fair value hierarchy.
+See Note 3 "Financial Instruments Measured at Fair Value" for additional information on the three-tier fair value hierarchy.

 We have not finalized the purchase price allocation.
-Accordingly, the preliminary purchase price allocation shown below could materially change as the fair values of the tangible and intangible assets acquired and liabilities assumed and the related income tax effects are finalized during the remainder of the measurement period (which will not exceed 12 months from the acquisition closing date).
-The acquisition was nontaxable and certain of the assets acquired, including goodwill and intangibles, will not be deductible for tax purposes.
-The preliminary allocation of the purchase price to the assets acquired and liabilities assumed based on their estimated fair values was as follows (in thousands):
+Accordingly, the preliminary purchase price allocation shown below could materially change as the fair values of the tangible and intangible assets acquired and liabilities assumed and the related income tax effects are finalized during the remainder of the measurement period (which will not exceed 12 months from the Acquisition closing date).
+The Acquisition was nontaxable to Cohu and certain of the assets acquired, including goodwill and intangibles, will not be deductible for tax purposes.
+The acquired assets and liabilities of Kita were recorded at their respective fair values including an amount for goodwill representing the difference between the Acquisition consideration and the fair value of the identifiable net assets.